roryp/stranglerfig/README.md

 ## Modern Java Web App (MWA) Patterns

-Now that we have introduced the Stranger Fig pattern, we can combine it with others for form the **Modern Web App (MWA) Pattern** .
-The MWA pattern emphasizes resilience, security, and scalability, leveraging cloud native services and best practices.
-To manage application settings centrally, the MWA leverages [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/) to simulate the the Strangler Pattern, as it supports feature toggling and the gradual rollout of new features.
+Now that the Strangler Fig pattern has been introduced, it can be combined with other techniques to form the **Modern Web App (MWA) Pattern**.
+The MWA pattern emphasizes resilience, security, and scalability, leveraging cloud-native services and best practices.
+To centrally manage application settings, it uses [Azure App Configuration](https://azure.microsoft.com/services/app-configuration/), which supports feature toggling and the gradual rollout of new features.

 Next, let's see how to add Azure App Configuration to a typical Spring Boot application: